jamespericles/Result-Bot/README.md

 Currently I'm hosting this project on [Vultr](https://www.vultr.com/) using their lowest specs (Cloud Compute, General Purpose Server, 25 GB NVMe).
 I also opted for Ubuntu 23.04 x64 as my OS.

-As it stands now, production related work leans heavily on secure shell (SSH) file transfers for the purpose of deployment.
-Additionally, SSH is utilized for remote server administration and management.
+Initially, production related work relied heavily on secure shell (SSH) file transfers for the purpose of deployment as well as for remote server administration and management.
+Recently, I've implemented a GitHub action that automates this process for me.
+Every time I push to `main`, the action automatically SSH into my server and pulls the latest changes from the repository.
+This has been a huge time saver for me, and I highly recommend learning GitHub actions if you haven't already!
+See the `.github/workflows/deploy.yml` file for more information.

+Additionally, I've created a rudimentary email alert system for whenever the bot exits with an error.
+This has been a huge help in ensuring that the bot is always live, as well as making my response time much quicker whenever it fails.

+## Additional Functionality

+### Commands

+The bot has a few commands that can be used in the Discord server.
+These commands are:

+- `/get_event_standing` - This command expects a week of Alulu to query, an optionally accepts the number of results you'd like to see, otherwise it returns the top 3 placements for that given tournament.

 ## Future Plans